I’m on the product design team at The Wall Street Journal, where I've been since 2019. Here's some of my work there:

 We redesigned our Apple TV app for the latest touch-based hardware and software, focusing on a curated experience of relevant video journalism.

-I also worked on personal side projects including a microsite advocating for a safety redesign of a neighborhood intersection and an exploration of what a truly social group video chat could look like.
+I also led a redesign of the WSJ video player and, on my personal time, wrote up an exploration of what a truly social group video chat could look like.

 In 2019, I brought my interest in transportation to two projects to improve information design for The Port Authority of New York & New Jersey and MTA New York City Transit: